danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About MockingKit

-MockingKit is a Swift mocking library that makes it easy to mock protocol implementations and classes.
-It lets you `invoke` method calls, `inspect` invokations and `register` function results:
+MockingKit is a Swift-based mocking library that makes it easy to mock protocols and classes.
+It lets you `register` function results, `call` functions and `inspect` calls:

 ```swift
 protocol MyProtocol {